gumimimichan-LC/homelab/Laptop Homelab Stack/unbound/README.md

 - Hides version info and limits buffer size to prevent attacks
 - Private address blocking to avoid leaking local domains

+---

+## Notes
+While Pi-hole has been working great and blocking many trackers from my browsers (firefox), Overwolf, and others, you don't really see or feel it doing its job.
+You only know if you check the server with statisics.
+The moment Unbound was up and running, within minutes I noticed everything STARTED loading faster.
+Unbound doesn't increase the speed at which a website loads but it does for the initial data transfer.
+The half second it took off of the initialization was actually noticable and makes you feel like the sites loading faster but rather you are just starting the transfer quicker.
+I definitely recommend Unbound and have already recommended it to friends.

-Overall Notes:
+## Overall homelab Notes:
-- I really like yaml for lists of things to paste that go into configs
+- I really like yaml for lists of things to paste that go into configs, very colorful.
 - I feel like I'm getting better at remembering how things work such as Bolding, Italics, Bash/Yaml
-- To make sure the instructions are somewhat clear, I've been replicating everything on a Ubuntu VM
+- To make sure the instructions are somewhat clear, I've been replicating everything on a Ubuntu VM on my personal windows device and it has worked perfectly for now.
+If any issues occur you can like message me or make a complaint or something.